Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 3. Balanced Diet

-After compiling the lab results of many people I've coached over the years, I’ve noticed that a diet rich in protein, moderate complex carbs, and good fats showed to be beneficial for their overall serum testosterone concentrations.
+Through both my own dietary experiments and analyzing the lab results of numerous clients, I've discovered the effectiveness of a diet rich in protein, moderate in complex carbs, and good fats in boosting overall serum testosterone levels.

 Foods such as avocados, eggs, berries, shellfish, fish, and green leafy vegetables also correlated with the maintenance or an increase in T-levels in some of my clients.